ChristopherParke/testimonials-grid-section/README.md

 # Testimonials Grid Section

-The component is built using React.js and grid css.
+The component is built using React.js and CSS grid.

 To view the working example, CLICK HERE: <a href='https://christopherparke.github.io/testimonials-grid-section/' target='_blank'>https://christopherparke.github.io/testimonials-grid-section/</a>